 What is the Capstone Project Course?

 The Neurotech Capstone Project Course is a two-week, in-person immersive experience designed for students to gain hands-on experience in neurotechnology within a research setting.
-Held at one of four partner university campuses, the course provides practical training with cutting-edge neurotech equipment.
+The course provides practical training with cutting-edge neurotech equipment.
 Guided by faculty and teaching assistants at Queen’s University, students will work in teams to design and develop their own Neurotech Project, applying their skills in a real-world environment.

 Experience the Best of the Capstone Project Course: